Centaurea diffusa: Invasive species

-Wind is the primary means by which diffuse knapweed seeds are spread.
+C. diffusa can be dispersed in multiple ways, such as contamination of food, wind dispersal, and water dispersal however wind is the primary dispersal method.

 Effects

 By 1998 diffuse knapweed had naturalized over 26640 km2 in the western US, and was increasing its range at a rate of 18% annually.
 Diffuse knapweed can establish itself in grassland, scrubland and riparian environments.
 It has little value as feed for livestock, as its thistles can damage the mouth and digestive tract of animals that attempt to feed on it.
-A study in 1973 concluded that ranches lost approximately US$20/km² (8 cents per acre) of diffuse knapweed due to decreased grazing area.
+A study in 1973 concluded that ranches lost approximately US$20/km2 (8 cents per acre) of diffuse knapweed due to decreased grazing area.
 In an agricultural setting, it can greatly reduce crop yield and purity.

 Control

 Effective control of diffuse knapweed requires a fusion of well-executed land management, biological control, physical control, chemical control and reestablishment of the native species.
 Any method of control must ensure that the root is removed or the plant will grow back.
 Additionally, native plant growth in areas where diffuse knapweed has been removed should be encouraged to prevent reestablishment.